GGiecold-zz/DBSCAN_multiplex/README.md

 Installation and Requirements
 -----------------------------

-DBSCAN_multiplex requires Python 2.7 along with the following packages and a few modules from the Standard Python Library:
+DBSCAN_multiplex requires Python 2.7 on a machine running any member of the Unix-like family of operating systems, along with the following packages and a few modules from the Standard Python Library:
 * NumPy >= 1.9
 * PyTables
 * scikit-learn